Cases

 Note

-All changes performed inside the Graph Investigation are temporary.
-A new graph is generated at each visit based on the list of events associated with the case.
+All changes performed within the Graph Investigation are automatically saved.
+The graph updates dynamically with each visit based on the events associated with the alert.
+Any new objects discovered through additional events are automatically integrated into the existing graph structure.

 Threat Intelligence